-End of Life Care CQC Must Do: The trust must collect and analyse the End of Life (EoL) calls and share the analysis with ICS stakeholders, with the objective of reducing the needs for unanticipated EoL care by emergency and urgent care services (Regulation 17, (1) (2) (a) (b) (c)).
-A new darkheard is being developed as reported to the Board in October.
+End of Life Care CQC Must Do: The trust must collect and analyse the End of Life (EoL) calls and share the analysis with ICS stakeholders, with the objective of reducing the needs for unanticipated EoL care by emergency and urgent care services (Regulation 17, (1) (2) (a) (b) (c)). ' A new dashboard is being days loned as reported to the Board in October.
 This has been developed with other trusts